Aledo Independent School District: Police department

 The Aledo ISD Police Department is a full-service police department that serves the communities of Aledo, Willow Park, Hudson Oaks, Anetta North, Anetta and Anetta South.
 The AISD police jurisdiction covers a 131.13 sqmi area and lies within Parker and Tarrant County, Texas.
-The department provides routine patrol for all of the district’s properties, criminal investigations, in addition to school resource officers assigned to various schools buildings.
+The department provides routine patrol for all of the district's properties, criminal investigations, in addition to school resource officers assigned to various school buildings.
 All AISD police officers are TCLEOSE certified peace officers with full arrest powers.

-Aledo ISD Police Department was the first school district police department in Parker County, and as with any Texas school police agency, it's officers have jurisdiction within the school district boundaries and in any county within the State of Texas in which the district has property owned, leased, rented, or otherwise under its control.
+Aledo ISD Police Department was the first school district police department in Parker County, and as with any Texas school police agency, its officers have jurisdiction within the school district boundaries and in any county within the State of Texas in which the district has property owned, leased, rented, or otherwise under its control.

 As of March 2015 the Chief of Police is Fred Collie who formerly served as a Chief Deputy for Precinct 5, Dallas County Constables Office and as a Deputy Chief for the Arlington Texas Police Department.